Feminist German Studies

 Note: Volumes prior to 2018 were published under the title Women in German Yearbook and book reviews were published in the WiG newsletter.

-Please send regular issue article submissions to the editors via e-mail (fgs@womeningerman.org) formatted according to the style guide linked below.
+Please send regular issue article submissions to the editors via e-mail to fgs@womeningerman.org

-Book Reviews: Book reviews are published in the regular Fall/Winter issue of the journal each year.
+Book reviews are published in the regular fall/winter issue of the journal each year.
 Calls for books to review and for reviewers will be shared via the WiG email list.

 For questions about book reviews and book submissions for review, e-mail the book review editor at bookreviews@womeningerman.org